Juvenile delinquency: Peer influence

 Peer rejection in childhood is also a large predictor of juvenile delinquency.
 This rejection can affect the child's ability to be socialized properly and often leads them to gravitate towards anti-social peer groups.
 Association with anti-social groups often leads to the promotion of violent, aggressive and deviant behavior.
 Robert Vargas's "Being in 'Bad' Company," explains that adolescents who can choose between groups of friends are less susceptible to peer influence that could lead them to commit illegal acts.
 Aggressive adolescents who have been rejected by peers are also more likely to have a "hostile attribution bias", which leads people to interpret the actions of others (whether they be hostile or not) as purposefully hostile and aggressive towards them.
 This often leads to an impulsive and aggressive reaction.

 Conformity plays a significant role in the vast impact that peer group influence has on an individual.
 Aronson, Wilson, & Akert (2013) point to the research experiment conducted by Solomon Asch (1956), to ascertain whether a group could influence an individual's behavior.
-The experiment was executed by asking a participant determine which line in the set of 3 lines matched the length of an original line.
+The experiment was executed by asking a participant to determine which line in the set of 3 lines matched the length of an original line.
 Confederates knew the purpose of the experiment and were directed to answer the questions incorrectly during certain phases of the experiment.
 These confederates answered the question before the participant.
 The confederates answered the first few questions correctly, as did the participant.
 Eventually, all of the confederates started to answer incorrectly.
 The purpose of the experiment was to see if the group would influence the participant to answer incorrectly.
 Asch found that seventy-six percent of the participants conformed and answered incorrectly when influenced by the group.
 According to these findings, it was concluded that a peer group that is involved in deviant behavior can influence an adolescent to engage in similar activities.
 Once the adolescent becomes part of the group, they will be susceptible to groupthink.